Panasonic GH1 vs Sony A6400

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the GH1 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
 In contrast, the GH1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH1 was succeeded by the Panasonic GH2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH1 and A6400 can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Sony A6400 Manual.

 So what conclusions can be drawn?
 Is the Panasonic GH1 better than the Sony A6400 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.